-1 Designated beneficial uses surface water and groundwater are discussed in Findings 23 and 27, respectively.
+&lt;sup>1 Designated beneficial uses surface water and groundwater are discussed in Findings 23 and 27, respectively.

 - 60. Consistent with Title 27, this Order requires the Discharger to maintain the Facility to contain waste within WMU/MUs, thereby preventing degradation of water quality.
 To the extent that there are releases from Facility units, the Discharger will be required to address such releases through a Corrective Action Program.
 (See Title 27, §§ 20385, 20415, 20430.)
 Because this Order does not authorize any degradation in water quality, it complies with the Antidegradation Policy. - 61.
-For the purposes of California Code of Regulations, title 23 (Title 23), section 2200, the Facility has a threat-complexity rating of 2-B, where: - Threat Category "2" reflects waste discharges that can impair receiving water beneficial uses, cause short-term water quality objective violations, cause secondary drinking water standard violations, and cause nuisances; and - b.
-Complexity Category "B" reflects any discharger not included in Category A, with either (1) physical, chemical, or biological treatment systems (except for septic systems with subsurface disposal), or (2) any Class II or Class III WMUs.
+For the purposes of California Code of Regulations, title 23 (Title 23), section 2200, the Facility has a threat-complexity rating of 2-C, where: - a.
+Threat Category "2" reflects waste discharges that can impair receiving water beneficial uses, cause short-term water quality objective violations, cause secondary drinking water standard violations, and cause nuisances; and - b.
+Category "C" Any discharger for which waste discharge requirements have been prescribed pursuant to Section 13263 of the Water Code not included in Category A or Category B as described above.
+Included are dischargers having no waste treatment systems or that must comply with best management practices, dischargers having passive treatment and disposal systems, or dischargers having waste storage systems with land disposal.